iam-ajeetsingh/Sales-Dashboard-PowerBI/README.md

-# Sales Analysis Power BI Report and Dashboard
+# Sales Analysis Power BI Report

 ## Overview
-This project involves the creation of a **Sales Analysis Power BI Report and Dashboard** to provide actionable insights into sales performance.
+This project involves the creation of a **Sales Analysis Power BI Report** to provide actionable insights into sales performance.
 The report consolidates data from multiple sources, applies advanced data modeling techniques, and uses DAX calculations to generate key metrics and visualizations.
-The final deliverable includes an interactive Power-BI Report and dashboard for easy access and sharing.
+The final deliverable includes an interactive Power-BI Report for easy access and sharing.

 ## Preview
 ### Power-BI Sales-Report ScreenShot